-As the Senate´s proposed Health Insurance Reform Bill travelled through the House, extra titles were added to promote the use of medical savings accounts and simplify the administration of health insurance.
+As the Senate´s proposed Health Insurance Reform Bill progressed through Congress, extra titles were added to promote the use of medical savings accounts and simplify the administration of health insurance.
 Legislation was also absorbed into the Bill to combat waste, fraud and abuse in health insurance and healthcare delivery, and it was the “Administrative Simplification Provisions” within this legislation that many people consider to be the cornerstone of HIPAA law.

 How the Administrative Simplification Provisions Evolved into HIPAA Law

 The Administrative Simplification Provisions required the Department of Health & Human Services (HHS) to develop standards governing the permissible uses and disclosures of individually identifiable health information.
-The publication of the “Standards” (also known as the HIPAA Privacy Rule) was delayed until 2000 while HHS waited to see if Congress enacted separate privacy legislation that would contradict its proposals, and while the provisional standards were made available for public comment.
+The publication of the “Standards” (also known as the HIPAA Privacy Rule) was delayed until 2000 while HHS waited to see if Congress enacted separate privacy legislation and while provisional standards were made available for public comment.

 The HIPAA Privacy Rule was the first of a trio of Rules that evolved from the Administrative Simplification Provisions.
 In 2003, HHS published the HIPAA Security Rule and – three years later – the HIPAA Enforcement Rule, which set the procedures for investigating reported breaches of Protected Health Information (PHI) and the penalties for violating HIPAA law.
-The penalties for violating HIPAA applied to all Covered Entities – healthcare providers, health plans and health insurance clearinghouses.
+The penalties for violating HIPAA law have since been updated and are adjusted annually to account for inflation.

 HIPAA Law Evolves Further with HITECH and the Breach Notification Rule

-The HHS also used HITECH to introduce the HIPAA Breach Notification Rule – a Rule stipulating that unauthorized disclosures of PHI affecting more than 500 individuals must be notified to the HHS´ Office for Civil Rights within sixty days of the breach being discovered.
-The Rule also stipulates breach notification letters have to be sent to the affected individuals, and that the unauthorized disclosure must be reported to the local media and announced on the Covered Entity´s website.
+The HHS also used HITECH to introduce the HIPAA Breach Notification Rule – a Rule stipulating unauthorized disclosures of PHI must be notified to the HHS´ Office for Civil Rights.
+Although the HHS reporting requirements vary depending on the number of records involved in a data breach, the Rule stipulates breach notification letters have to be sent to the affected individuals, and that unauthorized disclosures involving more than 500 records must be reported to local media

 The Reach of HIPAA Law Extended by the Final Omnibus Rule